dfguo/gatsby-starter-prismic-i18n/README.md

 | Projects   | projects   | Single     |

 These are the exact same custom types I used for this starter.

+### i18n

+Go to your settings and click on `Translations & locales` to add a second locale.

 ### gatsby-config